ThoratSanchit/Node-PDF/proffessional-pdf/nodejs.md

 ## Organizing Your Express App

 **Definition:**
-As your app grows, it’s best to split your code into different files and folders.
+As your app grows, it's best to split your code into different files and folders.

 **Real-World Example:**
 Like organizing a big kitchen with separate drawers for spoons, forks, and knives.